B-Con/mute/README.md

 **Mute** is an AdBlock Plus filter for user comments.
 It transparently hides user-generated comments so you can browse the Internet with less stupidity clawing at your eyeballs.

 Mute removes comments from web pages where the comments aren't the primary focus, such as YouTube, blogs, and newspapers, but it leaves comments that are the focus, such as user reviews on Amazon and comments on Facebook, reddit, or forums.
 User generated content that is the central focus should remain untouched.
+In short, the goal is to filter out the noise.

 Installation
 ---